vtexdocs/dev-portal-content/docs/guides/Catalog API/catalog-api-sku-file/catalog-api-put-sku-file.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "You can add up to 50 files for each SKU.
-If you have any questions, please feel free to contact [our Support](https://support.vtex.com/hc/en-us/requests)."
+>ℹ️ You can add up to 50 files for each SKU.
+If you have any questions, please feel free to contact [our Support](https://support.vtex.com/hc/en-us/requests).
-}
-[/block]